How big should my starting bankroll be?

 Small bankroll €500-2.000

 With a small bankroll, you have to be clever and manage your money well.
 You may have trouble to keep your bookmaker accounts funded.
 This depends of course on how many bookmakers you use, but ideally, you would use at least 6-8 bookmakers when starting out.
 You want to have enough money deposited at your bookmakers to be able to cover your next couple of bets, even when some of your money is ‘locked in’ while waiting for the bets to get graded.
+If you have a small bankroll we recommend you to use RebelBetting Lite.

 Medium bankroll €2.000-10.000